 In hardly any case can the functions of the skin be in a state of absolute abeyance.
-Whether in health r disease, there is always more or less insensible perspiration, though the amount, of course, varies very much with constitution and circumstances.
-So far it ; For people who are able to lead a strictly physiological life, insensible perspiration will suffice; unfortunately, however, experience proves beyond doubt, that to lead such a life in this world of toil is'. ^an utter impossibility.
-Consequently, mere insensible perspiration is not sufficient to maintain a high state of health, without an occasional outpouring in copious vet few of these millions who are "in populous accumulates in the blood, and insensibility results; or i, but not the brain toiler, and very rarely.the illness and moping melancholy might be prevented by occasional sweat Now whether it be those persons whose duties when merely led a sedentary life at home, all require for health an occasional outpouring by the skin.
-The by ject may be obtained by a variety of athletic exer-...., hefe there is ability to engage in them, a smart Tride, gymnastics, games, sawing or chopping f wood, etc.. such means of evoking perspiration as developing muscle and nerve, and promotingand permanent disease, speedily terminating in death, general weal of the body, and undoubtedly the most natural, but they are not always available and efficient.
-In the first place, there are a large number f individuals, who are not capable of undergoing the fatigue attendant on exertion with a view to perspiration.
-In the second place, there are diseased persons whose system morbid matter is so deeply seated, that it cannot be eliminated by all the perspiration pr curable by any bearable exertion of nerve and muscle, For the purpose of inducing artificial perspiration, the hot-air bath is unrivalled.
+Whether in health or disease, there is always more or less insensible perspiration, though the amount, of course, varies very much with constitution and circumstances.
+So far it ; well.
+For people who are able to lead a strictly physiological life, insensible perspiration will suffice; unfortunately, however, experience proves beyond doubt, that to lead such a life in this world of toil is'. an utter impossibility.
+Consequently, mere insensible perspiration is not sufficient to maintain a high state of health, without an occasional outpouring in copious vet few of these millions who are "in populous accumulates in the blood, and insensibility results; or , i, but not the brain toiler, and very rarely.the again, should the respiration be interfered with, the fair reportion humanity, consequently a good deal o illness and moping melancholy might be prevented by vn occasional sweat

+Now whether it be those persons whose duties : , , , i , , sweat of brain rather than of brow, or those : who merely led a sedentary life at home, all require The torhealth an occasional outpouring by the skin. obtained by a variety of athletic exercises, whefe there is ability to engage in them, a smart walk or ride, gymnastics, games, sawing or chopping f wood, etc.. such means of evoking perspiration as developing muscle and nerve, and promotingand permanent disease, speedily terminating in death, least general weal of the body, and undoubtedly the most natural, but they are not always available and efficient.
+In the first place, there are a large number of individuals, who are not capable of undergoing the fatigue attendant on exertion with a view to perspiration.
+In the second place, there are diseased persons whose system morbid matter is so deeply seated, that it cannot be eliminated by all the perspiration pr curable by any bearable exertion of nerve and muscle,

+For the purpose of inducing artificial perspiration, the hot-air bath is unrivalled.
 As a means of preserving health amongst the pent-up inhabitants of towns who, generally speaking, do not have air and exercise sufficient either in quantity or quality, to properly decarbonize or oxygenize the blood, its value is beyond calculation.
-It does much to compensate for deficiency of air and exercise, giving appetite, strengthening di-

-Ingestion, and imparting elasticity to mind and body.
-It giaffects the system more powerfully than any kind of manual exercise, gymnastics, or sport, even as to the points wherein the excellence of these consists, and •can be frequently enjoyed when these cannot The
+It does much to compensate for deficiency of air and exercise, giving appetite, strengthening diIngestion, and imparting elasticity to mind and body.
+It gj affects the system more powerfully than any kind of manual exercise, gymnastics, or sport, even as to the points wherein the excellence of these consists, and can be frequently enjoyed when these cannot The

-'Malaise'' brought about by over-excitement of the Ibrain, combined with underworked limbs, lungs, and Iskin: by indolence and luxury, and by the demons of 'hypochondriasis and dyspepsia, would disappear, were the institution to become thoroughly national, and ordinary water baths would to a great extent be superseded in our public bathing establishments.'
+^Malaise" brought about by over-excitement of the Ibrain, combined with underworked limbs, lungs, and Iskin: by indolence and luxury, and by the demons of 'hypochondriasis and dyspepsia, would disappear, were the institution to become thoroughly national, and ordinary water baths would to a great extent be superseded in our public bathing establishments.'
 The cadaverous look of the overwrought and ailing citizen would be exchanged for the ruddy hue of health by the use of hot-air combined with cold water.